containers/podman/docs/podman-rmi.1.md

 **-all**, **-a**

-Remove all of the locally storage images
+Remove all images in the local storage.

-**--force, -f**
+**--force**, **-f**

-Executing this command will stop all containers that are using the image and remove them from the system
+This option will cause podman to remove all containers that are using the image before removing the image from the system.

 ## EXAMPLE